Places to Visit in Ajijic: A Walkable Local Guide

 Ajijic Cultural Center

 A Must-Visit Destination in Ajijic If you’re looking for places to visit in Ajijic, the Ajijic Cultural Center is a must-see.
-Located in the heart of the town, right in front of the Main Plaza, this space serves as a
+Located in the heart of the town, right in

 Read More »